Orthopedic Surgeons located in Harlingen, TX

 Foot and ankle pain can start in the bones, joints, muscles, ligaments, tendons, and other structures in your lower extremities, which sometimes makes diagnosis and treatment a challenge.
 With the world-class medical team at OrthoCare in Harlingen, Texas, on your side, however, you’re assured of an accurate diagnosis and long-lasting relief.
-Sujan Gogu, DO, and Jose A. Cobos, MD, specialize in orthopedic surgery, sports medicine, and pain management, giving you truly comprehensive care for foot and ankle pain in one convenient location.
+Stephanie Baker, MD, specializes in orthopedic surgery, giving you truly comprehensive care for foot and ankle pain in one convenient location.
 Call the office now or click on the online scheduling tool for help.

 There are a very large number of reasons for foot and ankle pain.
 Among common examples:

 - Ligament injuries